 “I love how this Meet and Greet has been intimate.
-In East Asia, there’s a timer for each person, so there isn’t a lot of time to talk to my subscribers.
+In East Asia, there’s a time limit for each person, so there isn’t a lot of time to talk to my subscribers.
 Here, I’ve had the opportunity to be more up and personal with everyone.
-So this experience is very special to me.
+So, this experience is very special to me.

-As for yesterday, I don’t like to eat too much at Meet and Greets.
-I also get nervous.
-But the food was good.
+As for yesterday, I don’t like to eat too much at Meet and Greets because I get nervous, but the food was good.
 I enjoyed being able to meet my subscribers and enjoy lunch and afternoon tea together.
 Though, I would like to eat more European food in the future.
-That’s what I always tell Diana!”
-(CEO, Inspire Me Korea)
+That’s what I always tell Diana (CEO, Inspire Me Korea)!”

 3. Diana and Alice, the co-founding sisters of Inspire Me Korea, also gave you the opportunity to curate your own boxes for the event.
 How did you find the experience, and did the girls give you any advice?

 “No, they trusted me a hundred per cent.
 I wanted the boxes to be good, so that they’d be worth a hundred dollars.
 I didn’t have a specific plan for each one.
 As you see in the vlog, I picked up whatever I thought would be nice to include.
 I also have a shelf of products at home, so I used them to fill up the gaps.